mqureshi12/Tipper/README.md

 ## Notes

-First time utilizing Swift and XCode — was an adjustment.
+First time utilizing Swift and Xcode — was an adjustment.

 ## License